Speak to one of our Camping & Outdoor experts. Call us on 02 888 10 333 or chat with us Mon - Fri 9 am to 5:30 pm AEST.

 The Best of Australia: Camping or Glamping?

-Nighttime camping scene with a campfire and tent in the forest
+amping at night with a campfire and tent

 With vast open wilderness, Australia is a haven for those who truly love the great outdoors.
-This could be the reason many local and foreign tourists are hitting the open road with their camping gear in tow during the day and sleeping under a canvas at night.
+This could be the reason many local and foreign tourists hit the open road with their camping gear in tow during the day and sleep under a canvas at night.

 While both pertain to immersing oneself in the wild without easy access to your usual comforts, glamping takes it to the next level by incorporating amenities like extra camp furniture and electronic essentials with traditional camping.
 Glamping is a portmanteau of glamour and camping.
-It's a type of camping minus all the hassles of traditional camping.
+This type of camping eliminates all the hassles of traditional camping, as you enjoy the comforts you’re used to having at home.

 A whole industry caters specifically to those who like glamping instead of just camping.
 Experiencing the outdoors through glamping makes it easier for those who have never had a camping trip.
 If you're looking for the best glamping in Australia, you'll find numerous options that provide unparalleled comfort and style.
 Checking out a glamping blog can also give you great ideas and recommendations.